Treatment of osteomyelitis due to nontuberculous mycobacteria in adults

 The treatment of osteomyelitis due to NTM will be reviewed here.
 The epidemiology, clinical manifestations, and diagnosis of NTM osteomyelitis is discussed separately.
 (See "Epidemiology, clinical manifestations, and diagnosis of osteomyelitis due to nontuberculous mycobacteria".)

 Other NTM infections and the management of osteomyelitis due to bacteria and Mycobacterium tuberculosis are reviewed elsewhere.
-(See "Epidemiology of nontuberculous mycobacterial infections" and "Microbiology of nontuberculous mycobacteria" and "Overview of nontuberculous mycobacteria (excluding MAC) in HIV-infected patients" and "Mycobacterium avium complex (MAC) infections in HIV-infected patients" and "Treatment of Mycobacterium avium complex lung infection" and "Rapidly growing mycobacterial infections: Mycobacteria abscessus, chelonae, and fortuitum" and "Overview of osteomyelitis in adults" and "Hematogenous osteomyelitis in adults" and "Vertebral osteomyelitis and discitis in adults" and "Treatment and prevention of osteomyelitis following trauma in adults" and "Hematogenous osteomyelitis in children: Management" and "Skeletal tuberculosis".)
+(See "Epidemiology of nontuberculous mycobacterial infections" and "Microbiology of nontuberculous mycobacteria" and "Overview of nontuberculous mycobacteria (excluding MAC) in HIV-infected patients" and "Mycobacterium avium complex (MAC) infections in HIV-infected patients" and "Treatment of Mycobacterium avium complex lung infection in adults" and "Rapidly growing mycobacterial infections: Mycobacteria abscessus, chelonae, and fortuitum" and "Overview of osteomyelitis in adults" and "Hematogenous osteomyelitis in adults" and "Vertebral osteomyelitis and discitis in adults" and "Treatment and prevention of osteomyelitis following trauma in adults" and "Hematogenous osteomyelitis in children: Management" and "Skeletal tuberculosis".)